 Situated at 1312 meters above sea level, it does not have quite as much "piste" as Sestriere, but with more than 120 kilometers of marked piste, there is more than enough to satisfy all skiers.
 No matter if you are a great skier or simply hopeless like me, you'll have enough to satisfy.

 Cross-country skiers and snowboarders will find themselves in paradise too, with enough to keep them busy for weeks on end.

-For the rest there are 29 slopes of intermediate level and 10 that are ideal for those at beginner level.
+For the rest, there are 29 slopes of intermediate level and 10 that are ideal for those at beginner level.

-For those who enjoy an active après-ski scene, Bardonecchia is also a good choice with many bars and a lively disco.
+For those who enjoy an active après-ski scene, Bardonecchia is also a good choice, with many bars and a lively disco.